C.E.W. Bean Prize

 Entries will open for the 2020 CEW Bean Prize for Military History in June 2020.

 The CEW Bean Prize invites applications from Honours and Postgraduate students who have completed their theses in the 2018, 2019 and 2020 calendar years in any Australian university, focusing on the history of the Australian Army.
 Theses entered in previous years are ineligible to apply.

 Caption: Australian Engineers watch a Matilda tank crossing one of their rapidly constructed bridges on the Toko-Darara Road, Bougainville.
 Image courtesy Army Museum of North Queensland, AMNQ 4489_51

 For details of the prize and eligibility conditions, please read the brochure.

 For enquiries or further information, please email ahu.enquiries [at] defence.gov.au.

-The two winning theses for the 2018 CEW Bean Prize for Military History have been determined.
-The independent assessment panel were extremely pleased with the quality of applications received for 2018.
-The two winners each receive an inscribed medallion, a $500 cash prize, and personally receive their awards at the 2019 Chief of Army History Conference Dinner, Royal Military College Officers' Mess, Duntroon, Canberra.
-Details and citations of the two winners are listed below.
+The winning theses for the 2019 CEW Bean Prize for Military History have been selected.
+The independent assessment panel were extremely pleased with the quality of applications received for 2019.

 For more information regarding previous CEW Bean Prize recipients click here.